 A green oasis

-St. Marx is a tranquil, green oasis full of trees, shrubs and flowers.
+St. Marx might best be thought of as a tranquil, green oasis full of trees, shrubs and flowers.
 Almost tranquil, I should say, since the nearby flyover means the distant drone of vehicles is ever-present.

-I was there in late April and treated to great swathes of spring flowers and more Buddleia than most of the rest of Vienna put together.
+My April visit to the park revealed great swathes of spring flowers and more buddleia than most of the rest of Vienna put together.

 Benches tucked away in alleyways and small glades let you sit and listen to the constant chatter of birds and watch a cavalcade of insects skip past.
-I can only imagine the myriads of butterflies that must appear later in the year.
+I can only imagine the myriads of butterflies and bees that must appear as the sun grows in strength.

-Most of the gravestones are for 19th-century dignitaries and minor celebrities, which won’t mean much if you’re not familiar with Viennese history.
+Most of the gravestones honour dignitaries and minor celebrities of the past, which won’t mean much if you’re not familiar with Viennese history.
 Composers, artists and architects.
 Actors and authors.
 Military men and business luminaries of the 18th and 19th centuries.

-Mozart’s grave is described in more detail here, but it’s quite unusual for St.Marx.
-It’s well-kept for a start, and also stands isolated from other graves and nature in a small island between two paths.
+Mozart’s grave is really quite unusual for the location.
+It’s well-kept for a start, thanks to the city’s upkeep and restoration efforts.
+It also stands isolated from other graves and nature in a small island between two paths.

 Tickets & visitor tips

-The St. Marx cemetery is free to enter and open every day of the year.
+The St. Marx cemetery park is free to enter and open every day of the year.
 At the time of writing, opening hours are 6.30am to 6.30pm (October to March) and 6.30am to 8pm (April to September), but gates may close up to 30 minutes early on occasion.
+Check the official website for the latest info.

 How to get to St. Marx cemetery

-Bus: 74A to Hoffmannsthalgasse (and another short walk)
+Bus: catch the 74A to Hoffmannsthalgasse and enjoy another short walk.